Nutrition and Feeding Tubes

-Good nutrition is important to everyone.
-For some people with ALS though, maintaining a healthy diet can be challenging due to chewing and swallowing difficulties.
+Good nutrition is important for everyone.
+It can be challenging for some people living with ALS to maintain a healthy diet due to chewing and swallowing difficulties.

-Improper nutrition can cause people living with ALS to feel tired, lower their resistance to infection, hasten the loss of muscle mass, contribute to constipation, and lead to a host of other health problems.
+Improper nutrition can cause people to feel tired.
+It can also lower their resistance to infection, speed the loss of muscle mass, cause constipation and lead to a host of other health problems.

 A nutritionist or therapist can help you put together a healthy diet that works for your specific needs.
-In general though, below are some tips on maintaining good nutrition despite ALS.
+In general, though, below are some tips on maintaining good nutrition despite having ALS.

 Protein provides the building blocks for muscle, as well as for many other tissues in your body.
 In fact, excluding water, about three-quarters of your body’s solid mass is made up of protein.
 If you don’t consume enough protein, your body may break down muscle tissue to supply the protein it requires.

-Protein is therefore very important for people living with ALS, but it can be difficult to consume all the protein they need.
-Some ways you can add more protein to your diet:
+Protein is therefore very important for people living with ALS, but it can be difficult to consume the amount of protein they need.
+Some ways you can add more protein to your diet include: